 2. Can Offer Support to Chemo Patients

-Turkey tail mushrooms may help cancer patients who are going through chemotherapy.
+Benefits of turkey tail mushrooms may include helping cancer patients who are going through chemotherapy.
 The U.S. Food and Drug Administration (FDA) has conducted clinical trials for a turkey tail extract to be consumed by patients who have advanced prostate cancer and are enduring conventional chemotherapy as well as testing how well it helps women with breast cancer in combination with a vaccine treatment in hopes of a new and better form of cancer therapy.

 Ultimately, since chemotherapy suppresses the immune system, the hope is that turkey tail mushroom builds the immune system up to better handle the weakness that chemo often causes.
 A stronger immune system can help combat deadly cancer cells, making the turkey tail mushroom a potentially potent cancer-fighting food.
 (6)